Unity-Technologies/ml-agents/docs/Using-Virtual-Environment.md

 Note:

-- Verify that you are using Python 3.6 or Python 3.7.
+- Verify that you are using Python 3.7.
 Launch a command prompt using `cmd` and execute `python --version` to verify the version.
 - Python3 installation may require admin privileges on Windows.
 - This guide is for Windows 10 using a 64-bit architecture only.